 - Selected Works may be related, unrelated, or a combination of related and unrelated works.

-- For each work, you’ll submit written responses to prompts about the materials and processes used, as well as ideas that are visually evident in your work.
+- When you upload your images, for each work, you must identify the materials and processes used, as well as ideas that are visually evident in your work.
 Your responses to the prompts are evaluated along with the work you submit.
 The most successful responses in relation to the assessment criteria used here are clearly related to the images of work submitted, directly and completely address the prompts, and provide further evidence of skillful synthesis of materials, processes, and ideas shown in the work.
 Although responses are not evaluated for spelling, grammar, or punctuation, you should make sure your responses are written clearly (e.g., don’t use extreme text speak or eliminate spaces between words).
 Do not use special characters or symbols, such as < > ' " ( ) + % &.